Thinkwise/docs/docs/sf/service_tier.md

 *Run as -\> Maven build*

-3. When this option is selected, a screen appears where the Run configuration of the project can be specified.
+3. When this option is selected, a screen will appear where the Run configuration of the project can be specified.
 Think of a name for the configuration and enter the value *clean package *in *Goals:*.

 ![](../assets/sf/image323.png)